TV OT: Which streaming service is treating Halloween right? Plus, 'Squid Game's' tentacles - KTVZ

 Hulu

 When it comes to creepy programming, Hulu’s library is its best asset, with everything from soft thrills like “Buffy the Vampire Slayer” and “Sleepy Hollow” to “American Horror Stories.”
 The same can be said for movies, with Mariah Carey-esque range like “Double, Double, Toil and Trouble” to “It.”
 (Question: Why is “Edward Scissorhands” listed under Huluween?
 It’s a CHRISTMAS MOVIE.)
 You can’t beat it content-wise, but with a library like this, it’s baffling to me that there isn’t a curated list of best Halloween TV episodes for me to press “play” on.
 I thought there was at one point earlier this month, but maybe I dreamt it?
 If it wasn’t a dream, it’s certainly a missed opportunity.
-B+
+UPDATE: Hulu tells me these lists exist and are there.
+I was not dreaming.
+Grade adjusted.
+A-

 HBO Max